stanford-robotics-center/src_mocap/README.md

 For Ubuntu Linux, once installed, set the environment variable ```LD_LIBRARY_PATH``` by running ```export LD_LIBRARY_PATH=~/Downloads/NatNet_SDK_4.3_ubuntu/lib/```, while making sure that is the correct file path to the ```NatNet_SDK_4.3_ubuntu/lib/``` directory.
 Then navigate to the ```NatNet_SDK_4.3_ubuntu/samples/SampleClient/build``` directory and run the Sample Client: ```./SampleClient```.
 If the computer is connected to SRC wifi and one has [enabled streaming on Motive](https://docs.optitrack.com/motive/data-streaming#streaming-settings), there should be available IP addreses to stream from:
 ![pic](/images/sampleclientstream1.png "SampleClient Stream")

 One can select the correct stream by pressing the corresponding key/number in brackets next to the corresponding IP address to stream from.
+Note: Apparently Linux SDK is the fastest performing, followed by Windows and then the python API used for Mac.

 ## OceanWalk
 License: Motive Tracker\